gschmutz/kafka-as-your-datalake/3-Demo-Trino.md

              2 |                10 | false            | {"timestamp":1597770448101,"truckId":58,"driverId":32,"routeId":1325712174,"eventType":"Normal","correlationId":"-2599424926733256171","lati
 ```

-One way to split the value of the `_message` column up is by using the `json_extract` Presto SQL function:
+One way to split the value of the `_message` column up is by using the `json_extract` Trino SQL function:

 ``` sql
 SELECT json_extract(_message, '$.truckId') as truck_id